kiwiwu02/GroupBT/README.md

 - Document-level mutual information and comprehensive visualizations for comparative analysis.

 ## Motivation & Team Background

-- Motivation: Public news streams capture evolving narratives across markets, policy, and society.
-Analyzing linguistic patterns—at both character and word levels—reveals common collocations, topic markers, and stylistic trends.
-We focus on interpretable, programming-driven analytics rather than model complexity, ensuring transparency and reproducibility aligned with course guidelines.
+### Motivation:

+ Public news streams are a widely available, continuously updated signal about markets, policy, technology, and social narratives.
+They offer rich linguistic patterns—collocations, stylistic markers, and topical signifiers—that can be analyzed programmatically without relying on opaque models.

+ How to build a fully reproducible, interpretable, and code-centric pipeline that transforms raw web news into actionable analytics—discovering strong adjacent collocations (via co-occurrence probabilities and PMI), surfacing topical markers (via word frequency), and quantifying article similarity (via document-level mutual information).
+The project answers: “What lexical structures and stylistic tendencies characterize different news outlets, and how can we compare them in a transparent, programming-first way?”

+  - Interpretability and transparency are critical in data science—especially for text analytics used in decision-making and monitoring.
+Our approach favors clear, auditable metrics over black-box accuracy.
+  - Reproducibility: By focusing on end-to-end programming (web crawling → cleaning → engineered analytics → visualizations), we demonstrate a practical template that others can extend or audit.
+  - Practical relevance: Collocational strength and document similarity inform downstream tasks (keyword expansion, topic discovery, content curation), and support comparative media studies (e.g., economic vs. national focus across outlets).

+### Team Background
-- Team Background: The team combines strengths in Python programming, web scraping, Chinese NLP preprocessing, and visualization.
+The team combines strengths in Python programming, web scraping, Chinese NLP preprocessing, and visualization.
 Roles span data collection, cleaning/engineering, exploratory analysis, PMI and co-occurrence modeling, and report/presentation.
-- Contributions: Each member contributes meaningfully to the pipeline; workload distribution is fair and recorded.
-(Detailed names and roles to be appended in the final version.)
+- Strengths and experience:
+   - 【WU QIWEI and KANG PENGFEI】Web scraping & data acquisition: Experience with Selenium (headless Chrome), `requests`, `BeautifulSoup`, and handling dynamic page structures, delays, and parsing fallbacks.
+   - 【TIAN JISHENG and WU QIWEI】Data engineering & cleaning: Proficiency in `pandas`/`numpy`, regex-based normalization, Chinese text filtering, and building reusable pipelines with explicit inputs/outputs.
+   - 【GUO XIAOYU、TIAN JISHENG and QIU WENLE】Chinese NLP preprocessing: Familiarity with `jieba` tokenization, stop-word handling, and Chinese character-level analysis for co-occurrence and PMI.
+   - 【KANG PENGFEI、QIU WENLE and GUO XIAOYU】Visualization & communication: Expertise in `matplotlib`/`seaborn`/`networkx`/`wordcloud`, visual storytelling, figure annotation, and report structuring.
+- Influence on topic choice:
+  - The team’s skill set naturally aligns with a programming-first, interpretable approach.
+Rather than optimizing complex models, we prioritized robust pipelines, transparency, and reproducibility.
+  - Domain familiarity with Chinese media (business/tech/governance reporting) guided dataset selection (ChinaNews vs. Sina News) and the focus on contrasts between outlets.
+- Supporting domain knowledge:
+  - Awareness of journalistic style conventions and common formal expressions in Chinese news informed stop-word design, collocation expectations, and interpretation of high-PMI pairs.
+  - Basic statistics and information theory (PMI, KL/MI) shaped metric choices and the design of document-level similarity analysis.

 ## Data
 ### Sources and scale